-Our friendly team of specialist lawyers at Medical Solicitors have had plenty of experience in bringing successful nervous shock medical negligence claims for compensation.
+Our friendly team of specialist lawyers at Medical Solicitors have had plenty of experience in bringing successful nervous shock compensation medical negligence claims.

 Do contact our friendly team of specialist lawyers at Medical Solicitors.
 We conduct most of our Clinical and Medical Negligence claims under ‘No Win, No Fee’ agreements, also known as Conditional Fee Agreements.
-So, you do not have to worry about how you are going to afford to bring a compensation claim for nervous shock.
+So, our clients do not have to worry about how they can possibly afford to pay for the costs of nervous shock claims.
 You have nothing to lose in speaking to us.

-How do you know if you are entitled to claim for nervous shock?
+How do you know if you are entitled to claim for nervous shock compensation?

 Firstly, you have to have suffered from a recognised psychiatric condition, such as post-traumatic stress disorder (‘PTSD’), depression, anxiety and adjustments disorders would qualify.
 You cannot claim if you are just suffering from mere emotions.
 Don’t worry if you haven’t been diagnosed just yet; we would instruct an expert psychiatrist to do this.
 Have a think about how it has affected you mentally, is it still affecting you months down the line?
 Are you able to cope with day to day tasks?
 Have you had to have time off work?
 Have you had to have care and support from other family members?

 It may be that you are the patient has had a traumatic experience that was due to medical negligence, which has affected you mentally.
 In this case, you may have an additional claim for psychiatric injury as well as your physical injury.
 You would be classed as a “Primary victim” and would need to show you are suffering from a psychiatric disorder which was caused by the negligence.